dersimn/eagle-homematic/README.md

-# Library for Homematic modules and boards
+# Library for Homematic modules and components

 Mostly copy & pasted from other projects, see [credits](#credits) for reference.